pitmonticone/LeanProject/Project/Mathlib/README.md

 # Mathlib

-This folder contains `.lean` files with declarations missing from existing Mathlib developments.
+This folder contains `.lean` files with declarations missing from the current version of Mathlib.